Love Found at Death's Door (aka Chapter 1)

 The officer propped himself up on his elbow, his gun barrel smoking.
 Their eyes met, and his face turned into a snarl.

 "Dylan!"
-Alek was to her left now; he attempted to stand.
+Alek shouted from her left, attempting to stand.

 The officer fired once more.

-A bloody hole was shred through Alek's pants, just above the knee.
-Deryn heard a sickening crack immediately after the bullet had passed through his joint, and Alek hit the ground hard, grasping his leg.
+A bloody hole shred through Alek's pants, just above the knee.
+Deryn heard a sickening crack immediately after the bullet had passed through his joint, and Alek hit the ground hard, grasping his leg and shouting out in agony.

 Tears flooded her eyes.